keechma/keechma/README.md

 > A side note here: In JavaScript it’s not such a big problem, if your list and detail use the same object, you can change things in place, and it will change the `same` object, but in ClojureScript, everything is immutable, so that won’t work.

 EntityDB takes care of that.
 The tradeoff is that you have to give a name to your stuff.
-You must name your collections, and you must name your “named” items.
+You must name your collections, and you must name your "named" items.

-Names you give to your collections and to your “named” items should be domain names (related to your app).
+Names you give to your collections and to your "named" items should be domain names (related to your app).
 In the example of our Evernote clone it would look like this:

 ```clojure
 ;; define edb schema